IvanMontillaM/TwExodus/README.md

 5. Authorize your Twitter account following these instructions: [Medium article](https://medium.com/@fbilesanmi/how-to-login-with-twitter-api-using-python-6c9a0f7165c5)
 6. Duplicate file `tw_config_sample.py` into `tw_config.py` replacing with your custom values
 7. Run the `initialize.py` script as this will create the empty database
-8. Run the `retrieve_followers_online.py` script as this will populate the `followers` table with your Twitter account followers
+8. Run the `retrieve_followers_online.py` script as this will populate the `followers` table with your Twitter account followers, alternatively you could use the `retrieve_followers_offline.py` if you have a `follower.js` file in the `input` directory
+9. You might want to change `priority` fields in the `followers` table with an SQLite 3 editor/client
+10. Customize your direct messages file in `input/messages.txt`, you can either have affiliate links or you could request email addresses
+11. Run the `send_mass_dm.py` script whenever you're ready, every day
+12. If you requested email addresses instead of sending affiliate links, you can use the `parse_dump_emails.py` script to parse email addresses from direct messages and dumping them in a CSV file in the `output` directory

 ## Implementation
 - Developed with **Python 3.8.3**
 - Works with **SQLite 3**
-- Under `src/stable` it's where you can find the polished script (polished given time constraints, of course)

 ## Nice to have's for the future
 - Several sets of API keys